vladbv/orders-in-restaurant/README.md

 <h2>How to run it?</h2>
 Download the files I uploaded
-Go to the resources folders, there start by migrating the first data for the database and then the other two.
+<br>Go to the resources folders, there start by migrating the first data for the database and then the other two.
-Go to appsettings.json, in order to change the connection string for MySQL with your credentials Run it
+<br>Go to appsettings.json, in order to change the connection string for MySQL with your credentials
+<br>Run it